John-Jkar/PwnyCTF/README.md

 # PwnyCTF
-NOtes from he challenges I solved
+Notes from the challenges I solved